 Programs One Day Classes

 Our One Day Classes are interactive, hands-on, and designed to provide participants with a wide range of practical life skills.
-NIC’s trainers integrate cognitive based interventions and experiential learning theory with the best research to create meaning and usable learning opportunities.
+NIC’s trainers integrate cognitive based interventions and experiential learning theory with the best research to create meaningful and practical learning opportunities.

-Interactive Parenting “Child as the Victim” Empathy Parenting
+Interactive Parenting (Adult) “Child as the Victim” Empathy Parenting

 Interactive Parenting: “Child as the Victim” Empathy Parenting Class looks a child developmental stages, the impact of trauma (domestic violence, verbal abuse, physical abuse, sexual abuse, substance abuse) on children’s development, and strengthening healthy boundaries, rewards and consequences.

-Minor in Possession (MIP) (Under 21 Years Old)
+Minor in Possession/Substance Abuse (MIP) (Under 21 Years Old)

 Minor in Possession Program explores and challenges rationalizations and other defense mechanisms driving alcohol and/or marijuana use, honest self-assessment, impact of alcohol/marijuana use, brain development, ‘group thinking,’ freedom challenge, identifying sobriety team, and creating relapse prevention plans.